ohmvaghela/Learn/big_data/spark/spark.md

 ## RDD (Resilient Distributed Dataset)
-- Fundamental Data Structure of Spark
+- It is Fundamental Data Structure of Spark
 - Before Spark, Hadoop MapReduce required manual handling of distributed data using disk-based storage
 - Properties
     - Resilient : Fault tolerant, if RDD fails it recomputes from lineage